 |Procurement Value Creation||7.5|

-Today, relatively few companies have a mature procurement organization, and one of the reasons is lack of skilled procurement employees to drive the transformation.
-Hence there will be an increasingly need for young candidates with the right academic qualifications to help develop the procurement discipline.
-To secure the continuing practice relevance of these qualifications, we collaborate closely with a number of companies including consultancy firms.
-The companies are also invited to present contemporary important issues in class.
-Interaction between theory and practice is the basis of the minor’s learning approach.
+Today, relatively few companies have a mature procurement organization, and one of the reasons for this is lack of skilled procurement employees to drive the transformation.
+Hence, there is an increasing need for young candidates with the right academic qualifications to help transform the procurement discipline.
+To secure the continuing practice relevance of the minor of Strategic Procurement, we collaborate closely with a number of companies, the CBS Forum for Strategic Procurement.
+The companies are further invited to present their contemporary important procurement issues in class.
+Interaction between theory and practice is the basis of the minor’s learning philosophy.

 The minor consists of the examinations listed below.
 The learning objectives and the regulations of the individual examinations are prescribed in the online course catalogue.
 Direct links to the individual examinations are inserted in the table below.

 |Exam name||Exam form||Gradingscale||Internal/external exam||ECTS|

 |Global Sourcing Management||Home assignment - written product||7-point grading scale||Internal exam||7.5|